Red Fox Smells the Flowers at Montreal’s Botanical Gardens

 All that hard work seemed to make him a little tired…

-but in speaking with one of the gardeners, we learned that this fox is probably more worn out from having raised a recent litter of six kits with its mate.
+but in speaking with one of the gardeners, we learned that this red fox is probably more worn out from having raised a recent litter of six kits with its mate.
 The two are now on their own again as the litter was removed from the Garden and relocated to an appropriate habitat elsewhere once the young were old enough to be separated from the adult pair.

-Although the foxes pose no problem within the Botanical Garden, the property is just not large enough to adequately support the lives of 8 foxes.
+Although the foxes pose no problem within the Botanical Gardens, the property is just not large enough to adequately support the lives of 8 foxes.
 Add to that the fact that the adult pair is quite comfortable around people.
 Extrapolate that behaviour, and you could end up with 8 foxes getting up too close and personal with the millions of people who visit the Garden each year.

-Red Foxes are particularly adept at thriving in an urban environment and scavenge successfully on anything that humans eat, but at the Montreal Botanical Garden, there was next to zero litter, so I expect this fox resorted to a more normal diet of rodents, rabbits, birds and any other small creature, including frogs.
+Red Foxes are particularly adept at thriving in an urban environment and scavenge successfully on anything that humans eat, but at the Montreal Botanical Gardens, there was next to zero litter, so I expect this red fox resorted to a more normal diet of rodents, rabbits, birds and any other small creature, including frogs.

 It is thought that urban foxes are evolving into a different species from their country cousins because of the availability of man-made food, different survival skills that come with living in a city, and a lack of fear of humans.